pharaox/carnalitas_sex/README.md

 Statistically, the above formula produces a distribution that has a mean value around 25, but individual values may be as low as 10 or as high as 40.
 Note that the pregnancy chance only matters if both partners are fertile in the first place - have fertility higher than 0.1, an appropriate age (females older than 45 are not fertile), and the female is not already pregnant.

+#### Sex Memories

+Carnalitas sex memories are disabled by default with this mod, but can be enabled via the *Carnalitas Sex Memories* game rule.

 ### Sex Scene Events

 This mod replaces the single Carnalitas sex scene event *Throes of Passion* (`carn_sex_scene.0001`) with the following new set of events: